luchsonice/2024_MLOps_1/reports/README.md

 >
 > Answer:

-We have in our project used different third-party framework for different functionality.
+We have in our project used different third-party frameworks for different functionalities.
 We have first used pytorch lighting for our model.
-Where we used the ResNet class and more specific we used the model resnet18, in which we used the pre-trained model.
+From timm we used the pretrained ResNet class and to be more specific we used the model resnet18.
 We also used hydra to train with hyperparamters.
 Another third-party we used was Weights & Biases to log training progress.

 ## Coding environment